NigelKazembe/binary-city-assessment/README.md

-Binary City Assessment
+#Binary City Assessment

+##Initialization
-Created a separate DB in MySql and reverse engineered it into the project using ef core
+Created a separate DB in MySQL and reverse engineered it into the project using EF Core

+##Technologies Used
+The project was created using Ef Core and ASP .NET Core